AttilaVural/AttilaVural.github.io/Putty.md

 Filezilla is said to have inbuilt IPv6 support

+**Normal workflow when connecting to a new server for the first time:**

 ```mermaid
   graph TD;
       1[Create your public key and private key using putty]